 - Tests run / verification done

-Example output you should expect from the agent: fix(auth): refresh token before retry on 401 followed by 2-3 bullet lines, not a 200-word essay.
+Expect output like fix(auth): refresh token before retry on 401 followed by 2-3 bullet lines, not a 200-word essay.
+This follows the Conventional Commits spec, which agents detect reliably from your existing git history.

 What NOT to let AI commit